cloudfoundry/dotnet-core-buildpack/fixtures/fsharp/README.md

-This app was generated with the .NET Core CLI version 3.1.413 by running:
+This app was generated with the .NET Core CLI by running:
 ```
 dotnet new web -lang "F#" -o fsharp
 ```